google/dart-neats/typed_sql/README.md

 # Type-safe SQL in Dart
-This package aims to offer a _slightly oppiniated_ type-safe API for interacting with an SQL database from Dart.
+This package aims to offer a _slightly opinionated_ type-safe API for interacting with an SQL database from Dart.
 Thus, offering users the power of SQL, with the type-safety of Dart (including null-safety!).